 How to Become a Police Officer in Colorado

-The state of Colorado currently employs almost 10,000 sworn police and sheriff patrol officers to protect and serve the state’s large population of over 5 million.1 Having such a large police presence means that aspiring police and sheriff officers looking to enter Colorado law enforcement have a world of career opportunities.
+There are almost 9,500 sworn police and sheriff patrol officers employed in Colorado, sworn to protect and serve the state’s population of over 5.6 million.1,2 Aspiring police and sheriff officers looking to enter Colorado law enforcement will find a wide variety of career opportunities.

 Colorado Police Officer Requirements

-- Hold a US high school diploma or an equivalent GED
+- Hold a high school diploma or an equivalent GED

 - Be 21 years of age by date of hire